 After all these struggles and gender reassignment surgery she was finally able to get her gender change confirmed in court which allowed Fallon to legally become a woman in the state of Florida.

 That was the time when she decided to fight.
 She chooses the combat sport of MMA to pursue her fighting career.

 MMA licensing process

 As we mentioned before there was a lot of controversy around Fallon Fox’s licensing process and many well-known fighters and commentators were against Fallon getting the license.
 She actually got it when they examined fox’s medical records.
-They noticed many differences in her bone density, structure, and higher fat mass.
+They noticed many differences in her bone mineral density, structure, and higher body fat mass.
 She also had significantly less muscle strength than an average male.

 After some time and many discussions, Fallon Fox got a fighting license to fight in women’s divisions in Coral Gables which came as a surprise and shock to many people.

 After her two professional fights, Fallon Fox came out publicly on March 5th, 2013 in an interview with OutSports writer Cyd Zeigler and sportsillustrated.com.
 The licensing procedure Fox chose to go through in Coral Gables caused controversy due to the California State Athletic Commission and Florida’s athletic commission.

 Due to controversy and the licensing process, Fox’s April 20th bout with Fallon has been postponed by CFA co-founder Jorge De La Noval, who promoted the fight on March 2 in Florida.
 De La Voal went on saying that his group would not “turn our backs on her…”.
 “She’s welcome in our campaign so long as she’s licensed.
 We support her and give her all of our help.”

 In a video interview with Cyd Zeigler, Fox stated that she was in compliance with IOC rules for post-surgical transsexuals and wanted to continue competing in MMA.